 Well done!
 You’ve chosen to translate your website because you want to conquer the world with your products and services.

-“No problem, I already have a website, all I need to do is translate it!” you might say.
+“No problem, I already have a website, all I need to do is translate it!”, you might say.

 OK, but what software was used to create your website?
-Or did you go for a CMS to manage your content?
+Or did you go for a CMS to manage your online content?
 If so, does it support multilingual management?
-Is it easy to import and export content?
+Is it easy to import and export online content?
 Does it contain images/videos/demos?
 Do you have an SEO strategy for your site?
 There are lot of questions you’ll need to ask yourself.

-As well as the content that will need to be adapted to local cultures, both in terms of style and substance, you will also have to think about the technical side of managing multilingual content for your online and interactive copy.
+As well as the online content that will need to be adapted to local cultures, both in terms of style and substance, you will also have to think about the technical side of managing multilingual content for your online and interactive copy.